Carrying Out Environmentally Friendly Business Activities

 Reducing number of sales force vehicles and replacing with hybrid vehicles

-From the perspective of preventing global warming, we are reducing the number of sales force vehicles and replacing vehicles with ecologically friendly versions including low-emission vehicles and hybrid vehicles.
+From the perspective of preventing global warming, we are reducing the number of sales force vehicles and replacing vehicles with ecologically friendly versions including low emission vehicles and hybrid vehicles.

-As of March 2024, all 837 sales force vehicles met the standard for low emission, and of these, 333 are hybrid vehicles, which were introduced in 2004.
+As of March 2025, all 803 sales force vehicles met the standard for low emission, and of these, 316 are hybrid vehicles, which were introduced in 2004.
 In addition, these vehicles adhere to the Ministry of the Environment’s “Eco-Driving” guidelines regarding their impact on the environment and for traffic safety.

 Other initiatives